hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 But I need these keywords to become `/size` of the font object eventually for Draw to understand me ;)

 [19:05:35](#JaefTI1Gj1MO9yxu2tKopPOEl6Ed69F0TPB_9pMGlWY) <rgchris (Christopher Ross-Gill)>:
-Sure, and you'll have to track if the current font size changes on you Ì†ΩÌ∏¨
+Sure, and you'll have to track if the current font size changes on you üò¨

 [19:06:16](#NxgnNUR1wj8phaD0R2EMhdPMOotNyyQO4Kdth2A5T-A) <hiiamboris>:
 Yeah.
 Bastards :) But `opacity` is the worst kind of feature so far...